Mexico power bill in U.S. sights as Granholm makes case for renewables | Headlines

 - Mexico

-Ebrard said on Twitter that Granholm had shared her vision for the "enormous opportunity for renewable energy in North America."
-"Mexico has such an enviable, an amazing series of clean resources that we want to talk about," Granholm said in a video message shared by the Mexican government, noting that the two sides were also primed to address Mexico's electricity plan.
+Granholm outlined an "enormous opportunity for renewable energy in North America," Foreign Minister Marcelo Ebrard said on Twitter after the meeting.
+Sitting down with Ebrard, Granholm said: "Mexico has such an enviable, an amazing series of clean resources that we want to talk about.
+And, like all friends, there may be issues we're also going to work on, on electricity reform."

-U.S. business leaders have voiced concerns that Lopez Obrador's plans to overhaul the energy sector are curbing investment in renewables.
-Mexico's leftist president said on Thursday he would set out why he is pursuing the power market shake-up, and thank the U.S. government for being respectful towards his energy policy.

-Lopez Obrador says his initiative to change the constitution to favor state power utility the Comision Federal de Electricidad (CFE) is a matter of national security, arguing past governments skewed the market in favor of private capital.
-Not only did this weaken Mexico's cash-strapped state-owned energy firms, it also hurt consumers and public finances, according to Lopez Obrador, who says he is committed to lowering the country's carbon footprint with more hydroelectric power.
+Lopez Obrador, who said talks with Granholm had been "cordial" and marked by "respect, understanding and a desire for cooperation on development," had earlier said he planned to set out the reasons why he was pursuing the market shake-up.
+The leftist leader calls his initiative to change the constitution to favor the state power utility a matter of national security, saying past governments skewed the market in favor of private capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)